majakom/Thermostat-Simulator/README.md

 # Thermostat Simulator

 Project made for Basics Of Control Engineering laboratories at Poznań University of Technology. <br />
-Site was made for simulating thermostat behaviour considering different settings.
+Web app was made for simulating thermostat behaviour considering different settings.

 The simulated thermostat uses a heater to make water gain the desired by the user temperature, and then maintain it.
 The simulator assumes that the volume of water to be heated is constant and equal to